quotient42/pyGCAP/README.md

    pygcap [TAXON] [PROBE_FILE] —-identity or -i [PROTEIN_IDENTITY]
    ```

 4. `--skip` of `-s` (default: `none`): Specify steps to skip during the process.
 Multiple steps can be skipped by using this option multiple times.
+This option is useful when you want to add a new probe to the same TAXON as before or when you want to change the identity option for MMseqs2.

    ```
    pygcap [TAXON] [PROBE_FILE] —-skip or -s [ARG]